-I am working as a Visiting Assistant Professor of GIScience in a highly esteemed department of geography at Virginia Tech.
+I am working as a Collegiate Assistant Professor in a highly esteemed department of geography at Virginia Tech.
 Besides teaching, I like to use my geospatial skills to do research in several disciplines.
 For many years now, I have been continuously engaged in military projects primarily looking at land condition disturbances in military installations.
 My current research project includes permafrost monitoring and mapping in the military installations of Alaska.
 My hobbies are hiking, traveling, playing soccer etc. I feel honored to work as a team in the department.
 I love Virginia Tech and this small town of Blacksburg which I call ‘home away from home’.

 Courses Recently Taught:

 · Principles of GIS (GEOG 2084)